pawelpiwosz/docker-github-gpg/README.md

 -v //c/Users/user/GIT:/home/user/GIT:rw github-gpg
 ```

+In order to synchronize time with host, localtime file is mounted.

 ### Kudos

 Special thanks to [Marco](https://github.com/mmatoscom/) as provider of the
 idea.
 And I shamelessly used his Dockerfile :)